KoutsComputes/Secure-Software-Systems-Assignment3/README-SECURITY-TESTS.md

 - Tests
   1. Navigate to `http://localhost:5000/home` and authenticate as the admin.
   2. In the admin dashboard, select **Digital Signature Test (Admin)**.
 A warning banner reminds you this diagnostic is for testing-only use.
   3. Perform several actions (e.g., cast a vote, update a voter address, import scanned ballots).
-Refresh the Digital Signature Test page—new entries should appear with:
+Refresh the Digital Signature Test page-new entries should appear with:
      - Signature Status for untampered entries.
      - `ed25519` listed under Signature Algorithm.
      - Truncated base64 values for the signature and public key columns.
-  4. Confirm the “Hash Chain Integrity” panel shows a success message.
+  4. Confirm the "Hash Chain Integrity" panel shows a success message.
 If it reports failure, review `app/logs/audit.log` for unexpected edits.

 - Disclaimer
   - The Digital Signature Test dashboard is provided for **testing purposes only**.
 Auditors should export the full log and validate signatures using independent tooling before formal certification.